-The use of the (top) forest height-to-(above ground) biomass allometry, as addressed in (1), in the context of continuous (high frequency) InSAR measurements (TanDEM-X) and discrete height and biomass measurements (GEDI) over a diverse tropical test site, the Lopé national park in Gabon, is discussed.
+The use of the forest height-to-biomass allometry, as addressed in (3.1), in the context of continuous TanDEM-X InSAR measurements and discrete height and biomass GEDI measurements over a diverse tropical test site, the Lopé National Park in Gabon, is discussed.
+Important points are the importance of forest structure and the possibility of deriving and using a forest structure index from TanDEM-X data in the absence of a DTM.